 Since 2020 the charity sector has been in a near‑continuous state of crisis, moving from Covid to the cost‑of‑living shock and then into a period of prolonged fragility, with each recovery taking longer and proving weaker than the last.
 Our long‑running fundraising data shows that, unlike Covid and the Cost of Living crises, this time fundraising resilience did not fully recover to previous levels, leaving many charities structurally weaker and less able to absorb further shocks.

-Even before the recent Gulf crisis, the risk of a further sector crisis was already high, driven by weak economic conditions, huge fundraising competition, rising costs and the enduring impact of previous Government funding cuts.
+This was driven by weak economic conditions, huge fundraising competition, rising costs and the enduring impact of previous Government funding cuts.

-Summary.
-If the Gulf conflict persists or escalates, charities are likely to face higher demand for services, weaker real‑terms income, and rising operating costs, with net pressure on financial resilience.
 Confidence in this is assessed as high/medium because the direction of travel is clear, whilst energy price, inflation and confidence shocks, and the scale and duration remain uncertain.

 The conflict is beginning to have a real and growing impact on an already fragile sector.